|

 Skull Bequest

 home to advise his neighbors of the unhappy news.
-They found a will, written
+They found a will,

-of Clause 13:
+the end of Clause 13:

 13. I